abinit/abinit/doc/tutorial/eph4mob.md

 2. Use this *coarse* WFK file to interpolate the eigenvalues on a much denser $\kk$-mesh specified by the user.
 3. Find the wavevectors of the dense mesh inside an energy window specified by the user and store the list of $\kk$-points in a external file.
-4. Use this file to run a NSCF calculation only for these $\kk$-points.
+4. Use this external file to run a NSCF calculation only for these $\kk$-points.
-   At the end of the run, ABINIT will produce a **customized** WFK file on the dense mesh that can be used by the EPH code.
+   At the end of the NSCF job, ABINIT will produce a **customized** WFK file on the dense mesh that can be used by run calculations for phonon-limited mobilities

 An example will help clarify.
 Suppose we have computed a WFK file with a NSCF run using a 16x16x16 $\kk$-mesh (let's call it *161616_WFK*)